freelancer/esapyi/README.md

 ```bash
 ./run.sh alembic upgrade head
 ```
 4. That's it!
-The user table in the local database now has a first_name column.
+The user table in the local docker database now has a first_name column.
 Remember to commit the generated migration file to git.

 ### Production Deployment